cuviper/ssh-pageant/README.md

 both runtimes.
 Use `cygpath --windows {path}` to help normalize paths for system-wide use.

+3. Alternative: run ssh-pageant at Windows start and set environment variables.

+    Create a batch file with the following content:

+        @echo off
+        REM This BAT is intented to be run from cmd or at windows startup.
+        REM It starts ssh-pageant and sets the environment variables.
+By doing so all REM newly started shells should inherit the environment variables and there is REM no need to run ssh-pageant in every new shell SET FN=%TEMP%\ssh-agent-init.bat
+        ssh-pageant -S cmd %* > %FN%
+        call %FN%
+        del %FN%

+    Now just add this batchfile to you windows startup folder.

+    To explain:

+    * To work around the missing eval in CMD a temporary batch file is populated with the output of `ssh-pageant`.
+      After execution it will be deleted again.

+      The batchfile is a modified version of [Russell Davis solution for charade](http://russelldavis.blogspot.co.uk/2011/02/using-charade-to-proxy-cygwin-ssh-agent.html).

+    * `%*` is an alias for "all arguments" so additional arguments can be passed to `ssh-pageant` (e.g. `-k`).

+   Tested and confirmed to work with Windows 10, cmd.exe, GitBash and Msys2 bash.

 ## Options

 `ssh-pageant` aims to be compatible with `ssh-agent` options, with a few extras: